phetsims/phet-info/doc/coding-conventions.md

 - **`private`**
   Members that should not be used outside of the containing class.

-Additionally, TypeScript provides several other useful keywords for refining your API:
+Additionally, TypeScript provides several other useful modifiers for refining your API:

 - **`readonly`**
   Indicates that a property is set once (typically in the constructor) and should not be reassigned later.